OnionDoctor/academicpages/_pages/about.md

   - /about.html
 ---

-About CC Lab
+About CI Lab
 =====
-Welcome to CC Lab, where the 1st C refers to [聪](https://baike.baidu.com/item/%E8%81%B0/4366308) / [聰](https://zh.m.wiktionary.org/zh-hant/%E8%81%B0) (cong in Mandarin, cung in Cantonese) and the 2nd C represents for the AECO industry (Architecture, Engineering, Construction, and Operation).
-CC Lab was formed in 2023 by Dr. Yang.
+Welcome to Construction Informatics / Collective Intelligence Laboratory!

+We a multidisciplinary team of civil engineers, electrical engineers, software engineers, and project managers.
+We utilize principles from cross scientific domains to develop and construct flexible and bright buildings and infrastructures!

+CI Lab was established by Dr. Xincong Yang at Harbin Institute of Technology, Shenzhen, in 2023.

 Vision
 -----
-To drive for automation, intelligence, and excellence of the AECO industry.
+To drive for automation, intelligence, and excellence of the Architecture, Engineering, Construction, Maintenance, and Operation (AECO) industry.

 Mission
 -----